GSA/fpki-guides/_includes/microsoft_trust_store_installation.md

 #### Use Microsoft certutil

 {% include alert-info.html content="You must have Enterprise Administrator privileges for the Domain to use these procedures.
-These commands must be run from an agency Domain Controller." %}
+The commands must be run from an agency Domain Controller." %}

 1. Click **Start**, type **cmd**, and press **Enter**.
 1. Run command: